erictepper/mines/README.md

 **Version 0.8:** Added mouseover dialogue for the hint button - warns the player they will incur a penalty of 30 seconds if they use a hint.
 * **0.8.1:** Fixed bug where game will begin on a mouse press that is outside of the game grid.
+* **0.8.2:** Hint penalty dialogue will no longer display when game is not in play (e.g. before it starts, after it ends, or when the board is hidden).

 **Potential future features include:**
 * Add help button & screen that explains how to play the game.